WHO IS IT FOR?

 LEED certification provides independent verification of a building or neighborhood's green features, allowing for the design, construction, operations and maintenance of resource-efficient, high-performing, healthy, cost-effective buildings.
 LEED is the triple bottom line in action, benefiting people, planet and profit.

 Originally created as a green building rating system for commercial projects, USGBC launched the LEED program for homes in 2008 via USGBC’s open, consensus-based development process.
 The residential LEED rating system addresses the specific needs of residential projects built to be efficient and sustainable.
-Every LEED-certified home is a healthy, resource efficient and cost effective place to live.

 Certification: Residential LEED projects have a verification-based certification process to ensure optimum performance and achievement.
 To learn more about the certification process, visit the LEED Guide to Certification.